andre-lergier/hslu-studio-web-2/readme.md

 The target was to create an animation which runs over several screens/devices.
 To achieve this, the clients are connected to the server over WebSockets.
 The main tools I used for this Project are [Socket.io](https://socket.io/), [Node.js](https://nodejs.org/en/), [WebPack](https://webpack.js.org/) and [Docker](https://www.docker.com/).

 My focus in this project was to create a user interface, which allows users to handle the connected devices easily.
 Furthermore it was important to me to build a clean architecture and hosting environment.
+The technologies I wanted to try out are the `HTML Drag and Drop API`, javascript `RequestAnimationFrame` and javascript `Pointer Events`.

 ![Screens Mockup](/assets/screens.png "Screens Mockup")

 ### Architecture
+The following diagram showcases the logic of the application and how the server infrastructure looks like.
 ![Architecutre Diagram](/assets/server-architektur.png "Architecutre Diagram")

 ### Sequence Diagram
-The following diagram visualizes all important events, which are sent trough websockets.
+The following diagram visualizes all important events, which are transmitted trough WebSockets.
 ![Sequence Diagram](/assets/sequenzdiagramm.png "Architecutre Diagram")

 ## Available Scripts